Medallion Labs’ Color Testing Capabilities

 Color analysis is part of the larger discipline of physical testing at Medallion Labs.
 It’s called upon for a variety of reasons.
 Most often, color analysis is used for ongoing quality control or to confirm visual observations.
 A food product’s color is often a driver of consumer preference, especially when the food product is visible in the package.
 Any shift in color from one product to the next can cause doubts about quality, taste, and freshness.

-Color analysis can also verify consistent food processing.
-Steps such as toasting or using color additives will impact the food product’s color.
+Color analysis can also verify consistent food and beverage processing.
+Steps -such as toasting, or using color additives such as dyes- will impact the food product’s color.
 If a step is missed during processing, a color test, specifically the Hunter method, will reveal it.

 The Hunter color test can even be used to confirm supply chain consistency.
 Sometimes ingredients from one supplier to another can vary, causing unwanted differences in a food product.
 Color analysis can identify these differences and allow the food producer to change suppliers or have the supplier make adjustments.

-It’s worth noting that visual observations can be skewed by various factors, such as reflective or opaque packaging.
-Using color testing on your product can help you establish accurate, repeatable, and comparable results.
+It’s worth noting that visual observations can be skewed by various factors, such as transparent, reflective or opaque packaging.
+Using color testing on your product can help you describe and establish accurate, repeatable, and comparable results.

 Color Analysis Protocols